 Formerly Dog Fancy, Dogster is a dog magazine and dog website where dog lovers come together and get expert advice about dog behavior, dog health, dog training, dog food and dog news.

 Here at Dogster, there’s always talk of the importance of point of view — how, without standing up and championing something, a publication fails to stand for anything at all.

-This one: “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”
+Gandhi said, “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”
 We at Dogster believe we have a long way to go as a society based on this alone.

 5. We believe we can help you become a better pet parent (or owner or slave or chief of staff … whatever you want to call yourself).

 Dogster‘s editorial is a work in progress, and one of the things we’re trying to do daily between the cute photos, opinion items, lifestyle features, behavior and health tips and dog news is provide readers with solid advice from experts.
 We know our readers encompass everybody, from beginners to seasoned pet pros, and our mission is to have items of interest to both the enthusiast and the novice.

 Anyway, there you have it.
 These are our values here at Dogster.
 We’d love to hear what your values are when it comes to your dogs or cats, or pets in general.